Hey, what are you up to these days? Elon Musk is helping build a future to save our globally warming asses.

 “Tesla Motors have some of the best vehicles on the market,” Cleantechnica founder Zachary Shahan told me.
 “Model S was named best car in the world by some of the largest auto magazines and journalists.
 Consumer Reports gave it the highest rating of any car it had ever rated.
 Tesla has completely changed the perceptions of electric vehicles and their market.”

 Tesla’s current electric car market includes alternatives like Nissan’s cheaper Leaf, Ford’s underwhelming Focus and others hovering near the Gen3’s $35,000 sweet spot.
+Many would rather get a Tesla delivered to their home, be it via CarsArrive Auto Relocation services or driven by a Tesla employee to their house, than get the alternatives.
 Even without its mass green appeal, Tesla has energized portfolios, having tripled this year as it motors toward $200 a share and increasingly solar homes.
 Speaking of…

 Like Tesla, this leading U.S. home solar systems provider has experienced a meteoric rise in cultural and economic capital this year, despite only going public at the end of 2012.
 Chairman Musk and cousins, SolarCity founders and chief officers Lyndon and Peter Rive have plumbed their well-connected investor rolodexes to create partnerships with corporations, governments, banks and whoever else it can find — like Google, which dropped $280 million in 2011, its biggest clean-energy investment at the time — to finance much-needed nationwide residential and commercial solar installations, audits, retrofits and upgrades.
 Solar City’s capitalization on a no-brainer infrastructure has made it a massive solar player in an increasingly crowded field in a very short time.